2020 Florida Gators football team

 The 2020 Florida Gators football team represented the University of Florida in the 2020 NCAA Division I FBS football season.
 The Gators played their home games at Ben Hill Griffin Stadium in Gainesville, Florida, and competed in the Eastern Division of the Southeastern Conference (SEC).
-They were led by third-year head coach Dan Mullen.
+They were led by third-year head coach Dan Mullen and quarterback Kyle Trask.

+Florida reached No. 3 in the AP Poll, their highest ranking since 2012, and won the SEC East for the first time since 2016.
+They lost to Alabama in the SEC Championship Game and to Oklahoma in the Cotton Bowl, finishing the season with a 8–4 record and ranked No. 13 in the AP Poll.

 Preseason

 SEC Media Days

 In the preseason media poll, Florida was predicted to win the East Division.
 Florida received the fourth-most votes to win the SEC Championship Game.